Wales: Rail

+Air and ferries

 Cardiff Airport is the international airport of Wales.
-Providing links to European, African and North American destinations, it is about 12 mi southwest of Cardiff city centre, in the Vale of Glamorgan.
-Intra-Wales flights used to run between Anglesey (Valley) and Cardiff, and were operated since 2017 by Eastern Airways., those flights are no longer, as of 2022, available.
+Providing links to European, African and Asian destinations, it is about 12 mi southwest of Cardiff city centre, in the Vale of Glamorgan.
+Intra-Wales flights used to run between Anglesey (Valley) and Cardiff, and were operated since 2017 by Eastern Airways; as of 2022, those flights are no longer available.
 Other internal flights operate to northern England, Scotland and Northern Ireland.
 Wales has four commercial ferry ports.
 Regular ferry services to Ireland operate from Holyhead, Pembroke Dock and Fishguard.
 The Swansea to Cork service was cancelled in 2006, reinstated in March 2010, and withdrawn again in 2012.